British roads are ridden with potholes, and unfortunately, one of these days, you may find yourself with a damaged car.

 Local councils can often defend themselves against claims if they can show that they didn't know about the pothole or that they had a system for maintaining and inspecting the road.

 This system covers how often roads are inspected, the size of damage to be repaired and how quickly repairs should be carried out.

 So, if your pothole claim is rejected, ask to see details of the council's road inspection reports to see if the council did follow it as they should have.

 You can make an appeal if your claim is rejected and you think it was unfair.

 Your other options are:

 You stand a fair chance of having your damage paid for, but it will take some time and there is no guarantee.

 The strength of your case and the evidence you have affects whether or not your claim will result in the council reimbursing you.
-Your claim should be accepted as long as you report the pothole and have evidence that the damage to your car was caused by it.
+Your claim should be accepted as long as you have reported the pothole and have evidence that the pothole caused the damage to your car.